veepdotai/the-veep-factory/README.md

   * from voice: microphone or alreay recorded audios or videos
   * from file: pdf, txt, ms office (word, excel, powerpoint), libre office (writer, spreadsheet, impress)...)
   * from text: through copy'n past
-  * from url: all (but javascript websites are not well supported)
+  * from url: all (but javascript websites are not supported)
 * Prompt catalog
   * public one
   * personal one